10 Mar Common Car Accident Injuries: Whiplash, Broken Bones, and More

 Just as you should take steps to protect your health following a crash, you should strive to protect your legal interests as well.
 You do this by retaining an experienced California car accident lawyer.

-The Law Offices of Steve Gimblin can assist you and your family following common car accidents, whether those are minor car accidents or major car wrecks.
+The Steve Gimblin Personal Injury & Car Accident Lawyer can assist you and your family following common car accidents, whether those are minor car accidents or major car wrecks.

 For more information and statistics regarding car accidents and vehicle safety, including additional tips for staying safe on the road, you can visit the National Highway Traffic Safety Administration’s (NHTSA) website or the State of California’s transportation data website.